KoolJBlack/Pygame_runner/README.md

 Pygame_runner
 =============

-A Processing like runner for Pygame applications.
+A Processing-like runner for Pygame applications.